mhadeli/Appliances-Energy-Prediction/README.md

 ### Neural Network
 Neural networks are implemented with different layers, activation functions, and loss functions.
-Implemented a 4 layer model.
+Implemented a 4-layer model.
 1. First layer with the `ReLu` activation function.
 2. The second layer is a dropout layer with a dropout of 20%.
 3. Dense layer with `ReLu`.
-4. Final layer is a dense layer with  `linear` activation function and `adam` optimizer
+4. The final layer is a dense layer with  a `linear` activation function and `adam` optimizer

 ## Bias-Variance Tradeoff
 Bias-variance tradeoff describes the tradeoff between a model's capacity to fit the training data and its capacity to generalize to new, unobserved data.